 Since silver coins carry production and supply-chain costs, their retail price is over and above wholesale prices.
 Market prices for silver can be volatile, which means retail traders often charge wide spreads, reducing their risk and guaranteeing them a profit.
 Traders also raise their prices because silver is less expensive than gold.
 Buyers usually invest less money in silver, so traders mark up their prices to 5 or 10 percent above bullion value.

 You can check on silver pricing on the OneGold live silver price chart.
 This table allows users to check the current silver market price and compare it with the price offered by traders.

 Silver Sales Tax

 Depending on location, individuals may pay sales tax on their silver coins and rounds.
-With VaultChain Silver, you pay no additional sales tax and the silver is stored at the Royal Canadian Mint (RCM), which is backed by the Government of Canada.

 No minimum storage period and no penalty for cashing out.
 OneGold charges below the industry average for silver storage, at only 0.12 percent of the value.
 Investing in silver through OneGold is one of the safest and most secure ways to trade in silver.
 You don't need to arrange security or insurance for silver investments.